ibm-messaging/mq-mqi-nodejs/README.md

 The exception to this is for getting messages from a queue.

-This implementation includes two mechanisms for retrieving messages from the queue.
+This implementation includes two mechanisms for retrieving messages from a queue:
 * *GetSync()* is the call that does an MQGET(wait) synchronously.
 In a Node environment, it blocks the execution thread until it completes.
-That may be OK for an immediate retrieval but not recommended for any times where you want to wait a while for a message to arrive.
+That may be OK for an immediate retrieval where the wait time is set to zero, but it is not recommended for any times where you want to wait a while for a message to arrive.
 * *Get()* is the call that works asynchronously.
 The callback given as a parameter to this function is invoked truly asynchronously.
 To stop the callback being called for further messages, use the *GetDone()* function.

 Sample programs **amqsget** and **amqsgeta** demonstrate the two different techniques.
+Note that *GetDone()* cannot be executed from within the callback function itself; an exception is thrown.
+But it can be scheduled for later execution.

 ## Alternative JavaScript routes into MQ
 There are already some other ways to access MQ from Node.js: